Tag: mental health

 “I loved being creative.
 It took me away physically, mentally and emotionally from my caring role.
 I’m very tied down by my caring, because I’m a 24/7 carer with just an hour and a half of help each day.
 But creating things takes us away from ourselves.
 When you’re involved in creating, you can’t think about how much your feet ache or how your brain is in a fuzz.
 It’s being able to use my brain and body differently and in a stimulating way.” – Bridget, adult carer, Nottingham

 “[These workshops have] been really uplifting for my mood.
 I suffer with a low mood, but doing the artwork gives me moments where I feel like my mind is creating space.
 I always compare it to a glass jar, and mine’s really full, overflowing and cracked.
 I’ve got no more space to do anything.
 But when I come here and do art, it empties some of that jar.
-And I can use that empty space to do my caring role.” – Anilla, adult carer, Manchester.
+And I can use that empty space to do my caring role.” – Shabana, adult carer, Manchester.

 “Being creative felt good because sometimes everything is stressful, especially as I have assessments coming up.
 It’s been nice to be able to do something else besides that.
 Creativity has really helped with my mental health, especially doing art with other people.
 It’s helped me take my mind off of everything and focus on something else for a little while.” – Jack, young carer, Uxbridge